H0R5E/data-only-greater/_posts/2011-01-11-back-in-the-habit.md

 ---
 layout:     post
 title:      Back in the habit
-categories : [latest, professional]
+categories: [latest, professional]
+tags:       [waves, CFD, Python, fifthwave, SuperGen, web development, MSc, solitary waves, experiments]
 ---

 No, I’m not talking about nun head wear.
 I’m talking about using this blog effectively by using it at all.
 So, I thought I would try and update it at least once a week with what is going on, so what is going on?